parkersarsfield/blog/src/pages/blog/2019-11-11- interactive-rebase.md

     initial commit
 ```

-This looks way better!
+This looks much better!

-There's **so much more** that you can do with interactive rebase, including dropping commits, replaying them in real time to insert changes in between commits, and so much more.
-I would suggest trying it out the next time you make a pull request.
-Let me know if you discover any cool, out-of-the-box uses for interactive rebase!
+There's so much more that we can do with interactive rebase, including dropping commits, replaying them in real time to insert changes in between commits, and so much more.
+I would suggest trying it out the next time you run into a wall with git.
+Let me know if you discover any cool, creative uses for interactive rebase.